I cannot be unborn

 the self-made pride of native artisans.

-(from Self-Made Pride of Withstanding Erasure by Khalil Sima'an)
+(from Self-Made Pride of Withstanding Erasure)

 Here, under the siege of conscience,